btamada/Client-Server-Message-Decipher/README.md

-# Server-Messager-Decrypter
+# Server Message Decipher
-A server that decrypts your secret messages into plain, human-readable text
+A server that deciphers your secret messages into plain, human-readable text.